Kinetic energy in random recurrent neural networks: Kinetic energy analysis

 \section{Kinetic energy analysis}

-In this section, we present the results of our numerical simulations and theoretical predictions for the average kinetic energy in random RNNs.
+In this section, we present how to derive and analyze the average kinetic energy in random RNNs, which relies on the motion equation in Eq.~\eqref{partial_tau^2_Delta} (see the previous section).
 We also derive the scaling law of kinetic energy in the critical regime where $g \rightarrow 1^+$.
-Furthermore, we examine the stationary distribution of RNN activity obtained from DMFT and analyze the arc length of neural trajectories, which provides insights into the temporal evolution of the network dynamics.
+Furthermore, we examine the stationary distribution of RNN activity obtained from DMFT in comparison with that obtained through gradient dynamics on kinetic energy keeping an equivalent temperature, and their geometric locations are also compared, and finally we analyze the arc length of neural trajectories, which depends on the steady state kinetic energy and provides insights into the temporal evolution of the network dynamics in the steady state regime.